pfkdigital/Spring-Invoice-Api/README.md

 ## Contribution
 Contributions are welcome.
 Please fork the repository and submit a pull request.

-## License
-[INSERT LICENSE HERE] - typically, this would be a link to the LICENSE file in the repository.

 ---

 This README provides a basic introduction to the project.
 You might want to add more details like API endpoints, configuration options, or a more detailed guide on how to use the application.
 Also, remember to include the actual license in the "License" section.